DataBiosphere/toil/docs/appendices/architecture.rst

 :meth:`toil.job.JobDescription.getLogFileHandle`.
 The leader thread retrieves these logs and calls back into :class:`~toil.statsAndLogging.StatsAndLogging` to print or locally save them as appropriate.

+The CWL and WDL interpreters use :meth:`~toil.fileStores.abstractFileStore.AbstractFileStore.log_user_stream` to inject CWL and WDL task-level logs into the stats and logging logging system.
+The full text of those logs gets stored in the JSON stats files, and when the StatsAndLogging thread sees them it reports and saves them, similarly to how it treats Toil job logs.

 To ship the statistics and the non-failed-job logs around, the job store has a logs mailbox system: the